curl/everything-curl/cmdline.md

     $ curl ftp://user:password@example.com/

-The presense of user name and password in the URL is completely optional. curl also allows that information to be provide with normal command line options, outside of the URL.
+The presence of user name and password in the URL is completely optional. curl also allows that information to be provide with normal command line options, outside of the URL.